Skip to main content

 The womb is left in place.
 It is reattached to the lower section of your vagina.
 This is usually done by keyhole surgery.

-A trachelectomy is usually only suitable if cervical cancer is diagnosed very early.
-You'll usually be offered this surgery if you want to have children in the future.
+A trachelectomy is usually only possible if cervical cancer is diagnosed very early.

 Your surgeon may also remove lymph nodes from your pelvis.
-Lymph nodes are part of the body's waste-removal system.

 You'll usually be advised to wait 6 to 12 months after surgery before trying for a baby.
 This is so your womb and vagina have time to heal.